 A burst fracture is very similar to a compression fracture or wedge compression fracture, only much more severe.
 However, a burst fracture is an injury to the spine when the vertebrae are severely compressed.
-If it’s crushed in the front of spine, it is a wedge compression fracture, if the vertebrae is crushed in all directions, it is a burst fracture of the spine.
+If it’s crushed in the front of the spine, it is a wedge compression fracture, if the vertebrae are crushed in all directions, it is a burst fracture of the spine.

 I most likely have a vertebral burst fracture if:

 I have experienced severe and immediate trauma to my vertebrae.
 The leading causes of burst fractures include bad falls and car accidents.
 When a burst fracture occurs, the bones spread out in all different directions and may injure the spinal cord.
 Burst fractures are most common in your thoracic and lumbar spine.
-This mean you will commonly hear of T12 burst fractures through L3 burst fractures.
+This means you will commonly hear of T12 burst fractures through L3 burst fractures.